N3b3x/hf-pcal95555-driver/docs/hardware_overview.md

 The PCAL9555A is a 16-bit I/O expander with an I²C interface.
 It offers two 8-bit ports that can be individually configured as inputs or outputs and supports a variety of features often required in embedded designs.

+Pins 0‒7 belong to **PORT0** while pins 8‒15 belong to **PORT1**.
+Each port has its own set of configuration registers but the API treats all pins with a single numbering scheme to simplify usage.

 ## Key Features

 - Two 8-bit I/O ports for a total of 16 pins